 David Fedman was doing research at Stanford University's Branner Library when he stumbled across some maps that left him confounded.
 They were produced by the US Army Air Forces during World War II.

-Representative of these maps is a target chart, dated July 1942, that shows concentric circles over the coastal city of Osaka, with small dots marking targets sprinkled throughout the map.
+A target chart dated July 1942 has concentric circles over the coastal city of Osaka, with small dots marking targets sprinkled throughout the map.

 [pullquote align="right"]It neatly reveals the doctrine of precision bombing ...[/pullquote]

 "It neatly reveals the doctrine of precision bombing — high altitude strategic bombing of military and industrial targets," explained Fedman, a doctoral candidate in history at Stanford who studies Japan's cartographic history.
 "The idea was to surgically take out only those targets."

 'A striking gap between the rhetoric and the reality'

 As Fedman soon discovered, however, "there was a striking gap between the rhetoric and the reality of these bombings."

 This gap was thrown into focus by other maps stashed away in the U.S. National archives.
 One such map was of Tokyo in early July, 1945.

 Fedman was struck by the "big black blob overtaking the image," as though a bottle of ink had spilled on it.
 The black mass represents the parts of Tokyo that had been burned to the ground.